HomepageHomeSecurity SystemsGuardian Security Review

 Additional smart home tech that can be purchased through Guardian Security includes:

-• Qolsys IQ Panel keypad
+• Qolsys IQ Panel touchscreen hubs/keypads and compatible PowerG/Z‑Wave sensors

 You can also add to your smart home system using any compatible with Z-Wave devices.
 They will be controllable via the Alarm.com app, which you can also use to arm and disarm your Guardian security system.
+For broader interoperability, many Matter devices (often running over Thread) can be bridged into your ecosystem; plan for a hybrid topology where professional alarm panels and many cameras remain on their native platforms while sensors/locks interoperate via Matter.

 Earned trust of high-security clients